gis-ops/tutorials/news/valhalla_traffic.md

 ## Showcases

-We created two animations to showcase the importance of traffic information.
+We created two animations to showcase the impact traffic information has on routing.

 The following video shows a time series of 500 routes which are requested every 15 minutes of the week.
 Increasing ETAs are obvious from 8:00 am to 7:00 pm: